Introduction goes here.

 68

-Grant to the king's kinsman Roger-Bernat [IV] de Foix, vicomte of Castellbò and lord of Navailles, for his good service to the king's son Edward and his future service to the king, of the vicarage of Mauvezin Malveisyn in the bishopric of Tarbes Tarbe, to have and to hold to him and the heirs of his body, together with the rights, profits and appurtenances of the same in perpetuity, just as the same Roger-Bernat has supposedly occupied the said vicarage up to this time, rendering liege homage and the other payments pertaining to it.
+Grant to the king's kinsman Roger-Bernat [IV] de Foix, vicomte of Castellbò and lord of Navailles , for his good service to the king's son Edward and his future service to the king, of the vicarage of Malveisyn Mauvezin in the Tarbe bishopric of Tarbes , to have and to hold to him and the heirs of his body, together with the rights, profits and appurtenances of the same in perpetuity, just as the same Roger-Bernat has asserted that he occupied the same up to this time, rendering liege homage and the other payments pertaining to it.

 By K.